 Spending a weekend in Winthrop is one of the most unique things to do in Washington State, as you’ll feel like you stepped right onto a Western movie set.
 All their storefronts have the same theme, from local boutique shops to coffee shops.

-Any time of the year is fun to visit, as you can go swimming in the local lake in the summer or cross-country skiing during the winter.
+Any time of the year is fun to visit, as you can swim in the local lake in the summer or cross-country skiing in winter.
 Make sure to stop at Three Finger Jack’s Saloon, which completes your experience with swinging saloon doors.
+I also always stop at Old Schoolhouse Brewing for a pint and a view of the river.

 13. Photograph Wallace Falls